zerebom/SummarAIzeHub/README_en.md

 ## License

-This project is released under the MIT License.
+This project is released under the Apache License 2.0 License.
 For more information, see the [LICENSE](LICENSE) file.